ProjetPP/Documentation/data-model.md

 There are some operators that manipulate *bool*:

 ##### *and*
-The *and* is an operator of *bool⁺ → bool* that returns if the conjonction of the parameters is true.
+The *and* is an operator of *bool⁺ → bool* that returns true if the conjonction of the parameters is true.
 Its notation is the infix `∧`.

 ##### *or*
-The *or* is an operator of *bool⁺ → bool* that returns if the disjonction of the parameters is true.
+The *or* is an operator of *bool⁺ → bool* that returns true if the disjonction of the parameters is true.
 Its notation is the infix `∨`.

 ##### *not*
 The *not* is an operator of *bool → bool* that returns the negation of the parameter.
 Its notation is the prefix `¬`.